 Stamp Duty Land Tax is a tax on property or land bought in England and Northern Ireland.
-You’ll have to pay it if your purchase costs over a certain price.
+You’ll have to pay it if your property purchase is more than a certain cost.

 If you’re buying property or land in Scotland, you won’t have to pay stamp duty.
 Instead, you’ll have to pay a Land and Buildings Transaction Tax.
 If you purchased a house in Wales and the sale was completed on or after 1st April 2018, you will have to pay Land Transaction Tax.

-From 1 April 2021, the government has confirmed that stamp duty rates will return to what they were before this temporary holiday was issued.
-From 1 April 2021, you’ll have to pay stamp duty if the residential land or property that you’re buying costs over £125,000.
-If you’re buying non-residential land and properties, it’s £150,000.
-How much you’ll have to pay for a residential property depends on what price band your purchase is in.
-If you’re a first-time buyer, from 1 April 2021 you may be eligible for relief – a discount meaning you will pay less or no tax – if:
+From 1 April 2021, the government has confirmed that stamp duty rates would return to what they were before the temporary holiday was issued.
+From 1 April 2021, you’d have to pay stamp duty if the residential land or property that you’re buying costs over £125,000.
+If you were buying non-residential land and properties, the cost was £150,000.
+How much you’d have had to pay for a residential property depends on what price band your purchase was in.
+For example, from 1 April 2021 you may have been eligible for relief if:

 - the purchase price is £300,000 or less